 DES may increase the risk of a rare form of cervical cancer (and some other cancers of the reproductive system) in daughters who were exposed to this drug before they were born (i.e. if your mother took DES while she was pregnant with you).

-If you were exposed to DES before you were born, you should have Pap tests and pelvic examinations every year, and discuss your risk of cervical cancer with your doctor.
+If you were exposed to DES before you were born, you should have Cervical Screening Tests and colposcopic examination of the cervix and vagina every year, and discuss your risk of cervical cancer with your doctor.

 For more information, see Cancer Australia’s webpage on DES.

 - Lifestyle and risk reduction

 - Position Statement on Lifestyle risk factors and the primary prevention of cancer